nytimes/kyt/README.md

 ## Custom Configurations

-The magic starter kit tool provides a base webpack config that runs a webpack dev server and includes loaders for all of our supported tools.
+Kyt provides a base webpack config that runs a webpack dev server and includes loaders for all of our supported tools.
 If you would like to experiement with a new setup or extend with new tools you can create a custom webpack config that will be merged with the base provided.

 If you would like to read more about webpack configs see here.